 “I wasn’t sleeping well.
 I was having bad dreams.
 I was thinking, ‘What is going to happen if I die today.
 Where am I going to go?
 Because I was against a priest.’
 But I was telling the truth,” Cindy said.

-What did the Bishop say to you?
-Cindy:
+Kennecke: What did the Bishop say to you?

-The Bishop told you he was sorry?
-Cindy:
+Kennecke: The Bishop told you he was sorry?

-What is expected of a priest?
+Kennecke: What is expected of a priest?
 What are those ethical standards?
-Swain: